ipo-exe/flare/docs/datetime.md

 ## Timestamps

 A timestamp represent a precise record of a date and/or time.
-Timestamps are usually part of a **time series**, where each entry is valid until the next timestamp occurs.
+Timestamps are usually part of a **timeseries**, where each entry is valid until the next timestamp occurs.
 In this sense, the Flare system is mostly based on the [ISO 8601 standard](https://en.wikipedia.org/wiki/ISO_8601).
 The table below show all variants of timestamps.